It is crucial to understand the different payment structures to choose from - such as paying yourself a salary, dividends or a mix of both.

 By paying yourself dividends, you do not need to contribute to CPP, which means that there will be a reduction in corporate and personal cost and less administrative cost.

-What are the cons of paying yourself dividends?
+What are the cons of being payed in dividends?

 Paying yourself through dividends will make you ineligible to make contributions to retirement plan agencies.
 RRSP contribution room is not created because a dividend is not counted as "earned income."